nourmoharram98/Embedded_Linux/README.md

-> ## This Repository contain Tasks and practices related to Admin Linux and Embedded Linux concepts
+> ## This Repository contain Tasks and practices related to Admin Linux and Embedded Linux concepts and YOCTO